 Educational Partner(s) Process for Engagement Students The Cottonwood School recognizes the importance of student voice in their own education, school programs, and school community as it greatly contributes to student achievement and the overall success of the school.
 TCS is committed to involving students in the input and development of the school's LCAP and programs.
-Efforts to seek input from students included: Schoolwide Input Survey and Interviews -February May Surveys were completed at our in-person events PFT and Curriculum fair 4-12 and approximately 200 students responded providing valuable input Staff encouraged all students in grades 4-12 to complete the survey Parents, Families, and PSAC We regularly convene dedicated meetings with the Parent-Student Advisory Committee to collect insights from both parents and students on crucial areas like family involvement, school atmosphere, and available support services.
+Efforts to seek input from students included: Schoolwide Input Survey and Interviews -January - February Surveys were completed at our in-person events, and our PFT The Teen Leadership completed their surveys and an in-person event.
+Staff encouraged all students in grades 4-12 to complete the survey Parents, Families, and PSAC We regularly convene dedicated meetings with the Parent-Student Advisory Committee to collect insights from both parents and students on crucial areas like family involvement, school atmosphere, and available support services.
 These sessions serve as valuable platforms for focus groups and listening sessions, where committee members discuss concerns, offer suggestions, and prioritize various issues raised by the parent community.
 Throughout the academic year, we maintain an ongoing dialogue with parents, families, and committee members, actively seeking and appreciating input on all aspects of student education and community participation.
+The PSAC

-Educational Partner(s) Process for Engagement Staff Our Teacher meetings are to gather their input on instructional techniques, professional growth requirements, and other classroom-related matters.
-Additionally, WASC focus groups bring together teachers and administrators to explore particular areas of interest or concern regarding student success and school enhancement.
+Educational Partner(s) Process for Engagement had access to all of the data from the surveys and added elaboration to the data that was collected.
+Their insights are invaluable.
+Staff Our Teacher meetings are to gather their input on instructional techniques, professional growth requirements, and other classroom-related matters.
+Additionally, we have added a staff feedback form that brings greater conversation and transparency.
+All staff completed the LCAP staff survey.
 TCS extends an open invitation to all staff to participate in our Parent-Student Advisory Committee meetings, where our team actively exchanges insights and carefully considers the perspectives shared during these discussions.